 This is key about building Airtables and applications in general.
 Start with the simplest possible thing that brings value, then slowly increase complexity as you get comfortable with the domain.

 This is a simple base I use to track books and who’s endorsed them.
 It helps me decide which book to read next.
 When I hear recommendations of books I’ll note it down here to guide my next decision.
-It’s not perfectly tagged, I have on my list for this base to write a script that’ll populate the books with metadata–but it hasn’t been terribly important.
+Whenever I enter a new book, it automatically populates it with metadata from Goodreads.

 The base first of all has a list of all the teas I’ve bought: